What is my user ID and why do I need it?

 |The alternate email address you are asked to provide during the signup process is used for important communications, such as administrator password resets.
 Information about service and billing, and promotional information that you choose to receive, will also be sent to this email address.
 If you are an administrator, you can change this email address on the My Profile page.|

-If you already have an existing Windows Azure AD tenant with established user IDs and you are about to subscribe to another Microsoft cloud service, it is recommended that you use your same tenant account when you sign-up for your new Microsoft cloud service subscription so that you can leverage the same group of user IDs across all the services in your organizations tenant.
+If you already have an existing Microsoft Azure AD tenant with established user IDs and you are about to subscribe to another Microsoft cloud service, it is recommended that you use your same tenant account when you sign-up for your new Microsoft cloud service subscription so that you can leverage the same group of user IDs across all the services in your organizations tenant.

-If you do not select the option to sign-in using your existing Windows Azure AD tenant organizational account when signing up for another Microsoft cloud service, a new Windows Azure AD tenant will be created for you instead and you will not be able to share the same group of users across all of the Microsoft cloud services you were subscribed to in your original tenant.
+If you do not select the option to sign-in using your existing Microsoft Azure AD tenant organizational account when signing up for another Microsoft cloud service, a new Microsoft Azure AD tenant will be created for you instead and you will not be able to share the same group of users across all of the Microsoft cloud services you were subscribed to in your original tenant.
 For more information, see What is an Azure AD tenant?